 When you are hurt on the job, getting compensated and covered for your injuries so that you can recover and regain your life should be a simple process.
 Unfortunately, it’s all too often filled with denials of coverage, challenges and complicated back-and-forth.
 There are many pitfalls to avoid, and you want to be sure that you get it right so that your recovery goes smoothly.
-Learn the steps you should take when you are hurt on the job, how to file for workers’ comp and how a lawyer can be a big help.
+Learn the steps you should take when you are hurt on the job, how to file for workers’ compensation and how a workers’ compensation lawyer can be a big help.

 When You’re Hurt on the Job

 When you get hurt on the job, workers’ compensation laws exist to make sure that you get your injuries treated and are able to focus on your recovery without the stress of making ends meet until you can work again.
 Unfortunately, one misstep can skew the whole process.

 The first step you should take if you’re injured at work is to get immediate medical attention.
 As always, your immediate health is the first concern.
 Then, make sure that you report the injury to your employer ASAP.
 Usually, you have up to 30 days to make such a report, but the sooner you do so, the better off you’ll be for filing a claim.

 After you report the injury to your employer, they should provide several resources to you.
 The first is an injury report and claim form.
 You will complete this form and return it to your employer, and they will submit it to the state workers’ compensation office for processing and approval.